TikiBIll/dotnet-hints/aspnet/ExternalCookieAuth.md

         /// <summary>
         /// The name of the cookie set by another app/web-page.
         /// </summary>
-        private readonly string extAuthCookieName = "InsecureAuth"; //Because in this demo its not encrypted or hashed.
+        private readonly string extAuthCookieName = "InsecureAuth"; //Because in this demo it's not encrypted or hashed.

         public ExternalCookieAuth(RequestDelegate next, ILoggerFactory loggerFactory)